Sierra Vista Scenic Byway

 The Sierra Vista Scenic Byway is an 82.7 mi route through the Sierra National Forest in the U.S. state of California.
 Many examples of the Sierra’s most distinctive granite domes, meadows and glacial valleys can be seen along the way.
 The Sierra Vista Scenic Byway begins two miles (3 km) north of the foothill community of North Fork, climbing the western slope of the Sierra Nevada mountain range until its crest, and finally dropping back down into the foothills near Oakhurst.

+The byway is currently closed because of damage from fires and storms.
+The US Forest Service anticipates completing repairs by the end of summer 2024.

 Route description

 The byway begins on Forest Service Road 81 (FS 81) and continues north, loosely paralleling the San Joaquin River.
 The designation continues west on FS 7; the initial part of it is a dirt road.
 FS 7 eventually becomes paved again; however, the byway continues southwest onto Sky Ranch Road, which is FS 10 and is initially unpaved.
 The byway ends at SR 41.

 The route is generally open June through October and takes approximately 5 hours to drive.